qianminj123/kithara/docs/source/quickstart.rst

 Running This Example on Single Host
 ------------------------------------------------

-The script can also be found on `Github <https://github.com/AI-Hypercomputer/kithara/blob/main/examples/singlehost/quick_start.py>`_.

 Simple copy paste this script from the Github repo, and run it on your TPU VM::